-We have developed the curriculum in consultation with parents, pupils and staff, and taking into account the age, developmental stage, needs and feelings of our pupils.
+We have developed the curriculum in consultation with parents, pupils and staff, and considering the age, developmental stage, needs and feelings of our pupils.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that pupils are fully informed and don't seek answers online.